 We use the following key performance indicators to measure how effective we have been at ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains:

-Factory audit grading; and
+Factory audit grading and monitoring; and

 Clear process for reporting concerns.